-Except as described under "Underwriting," we are not restricted from issuing additional shares of our common stock in the future, including securities convertible into, or exchangeable or exercisable for, shares of our common stock.
+We are not restricted from issuing additional shares of our common stock in the future, including securities convertible into, or exchangeable or exercisable for, shares of our common stock.
 Our issuance of additional shares of common stock in the future will dilute the ownership interests of our then existing stockholders.